Our Vision

 Co-Principal Investigator

-Associate Professor and Associate Chair of Computer Science at Texas Tech University.
+Associate Professor and Associate Chair of Computer Science at Texas Tech University

 Tommy Dang